ava-labs/avalanchego/network/README.md

 ```

 Once the node attempting to join the network receives this `PeerList` message, the handshake is complete and the node is now connected to the peer.

+### Ping-Pong Messages

+All messages are prefixed with their length.
+Reading a message first reads the 4-byte message length from the connection.
+The rate limiting logic then waits until there is sufficient capacity to read these bytes from the connection.

+A peer will then read the full message and attempt to parse it into either a networking message or an application message.
+If the message is malformed the connection is not dropped.
+The peer will simply continue to the next sent message.

 ### Peer Handshake